-Residents, are served by a variety of transportation options, via highways, trains and buses - that connects to subway stations.
+Residents, are served by a variety of transportation options, via highways, trains and buses - that connect to subway stations.
 Several major highways transect into Thornhill, providing easy access to the Greater Toronto Area.
-Highways 400 and 427 are nearby allowing for north-south travel, highways 7 and 407 provide an efficient east-west corridor across the neighbourhood.
+Highways 400 and 427 are nearby, allowing for north-south travel, Highways 7 and 407 provide an efficient east-west corridor across the neighbourhood.
 Driving downtown takes approximately 30 minutes to an hour, depending on traffic.
-York Region Transit and the VIVA rapid transit system bridges all nine municipalities of York Region providing public transportation for the area.
-GO Transit also has a bus station at Yonge Street and Langstaff Road, in addition to the Promenade Terminal, therefore allowing for uncomplicated routes in and out and getting you where you need to be with relative ease.
+York Region Transit and the VIVA rapid transit system connects all nine municipalities of York Region providing public transportation for the area.
+GO Transit also has a bus station at Yonge Street and Langstaff Road, in addition to the Promenade Terminal.
+Together these allow for uncomplicated routes in, out and getting you where you need to be.

-It is well designed with its pedestrian-friendly streets, which is major component of the area’s character and desirability.
-Therefore making it a better choice to live, work, shop and play.
-The city is designed for the people, making Thornhill a soon to be sought out locale to take up residency.
+It is well designed with its pedestrian-friendly streets, which are a major component of the area’s character and desirability.
+All of these aspects come together, making it a better choice to live, work, shop and play.
+The city is designed for people, making Thornhill a soon to be sought out locale to take up residency.
 Don’t miss out on the opportunity.